OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ### Extending Trust

-Whenever the app connects to a server whose certificate is self-signed or unknown to the system.
+Whenever the app connects to a server whose certificate is self-signed or unknown to the system, the secure connection will fail.
 This is typically the case for any non public CAs, for instance those issued by an organization such as a government, corporation, or education institution for their own use.

 Both Android and iOS offer means to extend trust, i.e. include additional CAs so that the app trusts the system's built-in ones plus the custom ones.

-However, remember that the device users are always able to include additional CAs (on Android by adding certificates to the user Trust Store and on iOS by installing so-called profiles and trusting them).
+However, remember that the device users are always able to include additional CAs.
 Therefore, depending on the threat model of the app it might be necessary to avoid trusting any certificates added to the user trust store or even go further and only trust a pre-defined specific certificate or set of certificates.

-For many apps, the "default behaviour" provided by the mobile platform will be surely enough for their use case (in the rare case that a system-trusted CA could get compromised the data that they handle is not considered sensitive or the take other mean to secure it which is resilient even to such a CA breach).
+For many apps, the "default behavior" provided by the mobile platform will be secure enough for their use case (in the rare case that a system-trusted CA is compromised the data handled by the app is not considered sensitive or other security measures are taken which are resilient even to such a CA breach).
 However, for other apps such as financial or health apps, the risk of a CA breach, even if rare, must be considered.

 ### Restricting Trust: Identity Pinning

-Some apps might require to further increase their security by restricting the number of CAs that they trust.
-Typically to those under the control of the app developers or explicitly trusted by them because they are an integral part of the functioning of their apps.
+Some apps might need to further increase their security by restricting the number of CAs that they trust.
+Typically only the CAs which are used by the developer are explicitly trusted, while disregarding all others.
 This trust restriction is known as _Identity Pinning_ usually implemented as _Certificate Pinning_ or _Public Key Pinning_.

 > In the OWASP MSTG we will be referring to this term as "Identity Pinning", "Certificate Pinning", "Public Key Pinning" or simply "Pinning".

-Pinning is the process of associating a remote endpoint with a particular identity, such as a X.509 certificate or public key, instead of accepting any certificate signed by a trusted certificate authority.
-After pinning the server identity (or a certain set, aka. _pinset_), the mobile app will subsequently connect to those known remote endpoints only.
-Withdrawing trust from external CAs reduces the app attack surface.
+Pinning is the process of associating a remote endpoint with a particular identity, such as a X.509 certificate or public key, instead of accepting any certificate signed by a trusted CA. After pinning the server identity (or a certain set, aka. _pinset_), the mobile app will subsequently connect to those remote endpoints only if the identity matches.
+Withdrawing trust from unnecessary CAs reduces the app's attack surface.

 #### General Guidelines